 If the on-chip ROM is PROM, setting the chip to PROM mode stops operation as a microcontroller and allows the PROM to be programmed in the same way as the standard HN27C101 EPROM.
-However, page programming is not supported.
-Table 6.6 shows how to set the chip to PROM mode.
+Table 6-6 shows how to set the chip to PROM mode.

-Table 6.6 Setting to PROM Mode
+Table 6-6 Setting to PROM Mode